portworx/px-docs/scheduler/kubernetes/support.md

 If the PVC creation is failing, this could be due the following reasons
 * A firewall rule for port 9001 is present on the hosts running px containers.
 This prevents the create volume call to come to the Portworx API server.
 * For Kubernetes versions 1.6.4 and before, Portworx may not running on the Kubernetes master/controller node.
-* For Kubernetes versions 1.6.5 and above, if you don't have Portworx running on the master/controller node, ensure that the `portworx-service` is running in the `kube-system` namespace.
+* For Kubernetes versions 1.6.5 and above, if you don't have Portworx running on the master/controller node, ensure that
+    * The `portworx-service` is running in the `kube-system` namespace.
+    * You don't have any custom taints on the master node.
+Doing so will disallow kube-proxy to run on master and that will cause the `portworx-service` to fail to handle requests.
 * The StorageClass name specified might be incorrect.
-* You are running Kubernetes 1.5 which does not have our native driver.
+* Make sure you are running Kubernetes 1.6 and above.
+Kubernetes 1.5 does not have our native driver which is required for PVC creation.

 ### Application pods
 * Ensure Portworx container is running on the node where the application pod is scheduled.
 This is required for Portworx to mount the volume into the pod.